Loading...

 (a) 1 (b) 2 (c) 3 (d) None.

-Solution: When the position vs. time graph is given and asked for the moments that the object changes its direction, use the following method: Find where the tangent line on the graph is horizontal.
-Recall that the slope of the tangent line on the x-t graph always shows the direction and magnitude of the velocity at any instant of time.
+Solution: When given a position vs. time graph and asked to determine the moments when the object changes its direction, use the following method: Identify where the tangent line on the graph is horizontal.
+Remember that the slope of the tangent line on the $x-t$ graph always represents the direction and magnitude of the velocity at any instant of time.

 So, where these tangent lines become zero (horizontal), the object reverses its direction.
-In the given graph, at times $t_1$ and $t_2$, the tangents are horizontal, so at least at these two points (positions), the direction of motion is reversed.
-But note that after time $t_2$, the position of the object does not change, which means the object is stopped.
+In the given graph, at times $t_1$ and $t_2$, the tangents are horizontal, indicating that at these two points (positions), the direction of motion is reversed.
+However, note that after time $t_2$, the position of the object does not change, which means the object has stopped.
 Thus, overall, the object has changed its direction only once.
 Hence, the correct answer is (a).

 Problem (5): Consider the position vs. time graph for a moving object, as shown in the figure below.
 At which numbered points does the object have the greatest speed?